hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 ### Credit

-I want to give full credit and a massive amount of thanks to [Ben Vallack](https://www.youtube.com/benvallack) for coming up with this tap-not-press approach and for all of his inspirational work on ergonomic keyboards and layouts.
+I want to give full credit and a massive amount of thanks to [Ben Vallack](https://www.youtube.com/benvallack) for talking through this tap-not-hold approach and for all of his inspirational work on ergonomic keyboards and layouts.
 My initial layout drew heavily from his [Ferris Sweep layout](https://github.com/benvallack/34-QMK-Ferris-Sweep).